sarthak-2000/Illumio-Assignment/README.md

 # Logic of the code

-Sequential execution of the program is as per below.
+The sequential execution of the program is as per below.
-1. <u>input_logic.py</u> is called with both the methods capturing thr flow log records and look up table file.
-By default the name of the two files which is used in the input for the data is (you can dynamically give the name of the input files when prompted).
+1. <u>input_logic.py</u> is called with both methods capturing the flow log records and lookup table file.
+By default, the name of the two files which is used in the input for the data is (you can dynamically give the name of the input files when prompted).
 ```
 flow_log_data.txt -> for flow log records
-lookup_table.txt -> for look up table related data
+lookup_table.txt -> for lookup table-related data
 ```
 2. We get two dictionaries for the important and relevant data which is then passed to <u>core_logic.py</u> file.
-3. After getting the main data in the dorm of tow dictionaries, subsequently the data is written in the output file using <u> output_logic.py</u>.
-By default the output files are names as follows, but user dynamically give the name of the input files when prompted.
+3. After getting the main data in the dorm of two dictionaries, subsequently the data is written in the output file using <u> output_logic.py</u>.
+By default, the output files are named as follows, but user dynamically give the name of the input files when prompted.
 ```
 port_protocol_count_OUTPUT -> output file for port and protocol combination.
 tag_count_OUTPUT -> output file for tag counts obtained.